Tell me (advertisement)

-Tell me is the title of an advertisement calling for universal suffrage in Hong Kong.
-It ran once as a full-page ad on the front page of most Hong Kong newspapers on 28 October 2005, and inspired many other people and groups in Hong Kong to run advertisements supporting democracy, in response to the government's reform proposal which ruled out universal suffrage in 2007 and 2008 elections.
+Tell me was the title of a political advertisement calling for universal suffrage in Hong Kong.
+It ran as a full-page advert on the front page of most Hong Kong newspapers on 28 October 2005, and inspired many other people and groups in Hong Kong to run advertisements supporting democracy, in response to the government's political reform proposal which ruled out universal suffrage in the 2007 and 2008 elections.

 Tell me, will I see the day of universal suffrage?